-2. Peanut Butter.
-Creamy not crunchy unless if crunchy is all you have, that will work also.
+Eat a spoonful of creamy peanut butter, not crunchy unless crunchy is all you have, that will work also.
 It’s the fatty oil in peanut butter that breaks down the capsaicin.
 Because of the texture of peanut butter it will sit on your tongue and moth area longer.
 I have seen peanut butter a few times on several different lists along with other butters like almond.
 Whipped butter can be used as well but it may be difficult to consume a large mouthful of it.
 Press it directly on your tongue and lip area and keep it on these areas as long as possible.

-The butter works similarly to the creamy peanut butter but may be difficult to eat just butter, unless of course tears are streaming down your face and you are sweating profusely.
+The butter works similarly to the creamy peanut butter but may be difficult to eat just plain butter, unless of course tears are streaming down your face and you are sweating profusely.
 Plain bread works good as well and it doesn’t if it is whole grain, white or wheat.
 I keep it in my mouth and let it soak up the heat as long as possible.
 Gluten free breads will work well also.

-Sugar will neutralize the heat.
-Straight granulated sugar directly into your mouth.
+Sugar will neutralize the heat by putting straight granulated sugar directly into your mouth.
 This works with the burning sensation from hot sauce but also other types of burns in your mouth.
 It is difficult to eat large amounts if the burning continues after consuming a spoonful.
 Sugar is also used in sauces to control or lessen some of the heat levels.

 I Love it.
 I cannot eat large amounts, but it is certainly delicious.
 Of all the methods in this blog this one reduced the heat the least but was the most delicious.
 For some this works better than the top five methods or you may have some of these other items readily available.

 Will water make my tongue burn more?